ipfs-inactive/docs/content/community/contribute/how_to_help.md

 IPFS is designed for others to build applications around it!
-Building applications and services using IPFS is an excellent way to find use cases where IPFS doesn’t yet do a perfect job or uncover bugs and inefficiences.
+Building applications and services using IPFS is an excellent way to find use cases where IPFS doesn’t yet do a perfect job or uncover bugs and inefficiencies.

 Get started by looking at our awesome-ipfs list.
 Build anything you think is missing!
 If you're unsure about something, please create an issue to get help